atrivialhero/atrivialhero.github.io/love.md

 ***Ryan Bussiere***
 Very cool singer/songwriter in Dallas, Texas with cinematic themes pulsing through his songs. <a href="https://www.facebook.com/BussiereMusic">Facebook</a> can tell you more.

-***Waking Fable***
-These musicians in Austin, Texas create a unique sound so smoothe that they can make you feel like you're in a lounge in the twenties through your car speakers.
-Look at their <a href="http://www.wakingfable.com">Website</a> for more.

 ***High Noon Narrative***
 Young band in Las Vegas, Nevada lays soulful lyrics and melodies on top of flowing basslines and chord progressions.
 Check them out on <a href="https://www.facebook.com/highnoonnarrative">Facebook</a>.